-Today, I want to convince you to become a rebel, to simplify complex subjects, to connect the dots, to create your own path, to develop a thick skin, to be remarkable, to be generous, and to make a difference.
+Today, I want to convince you to become a rebel, to simplify complex subjects, to connect the dots, to create your path, to develop a thick skin, to be remarkable, to be generous, and to make a difference.

-Let me share a few things that you need rethink that society, parents, teachers, bosses, and politicians keep telling you to do.
+Let me share a few things that you need to rethink that society, parents, teachers, bosses, and politicians keep telling you to do.
 Society wants you to produce very little, consume a lot, to conform to the status quo, to obey the rules, and to hide behind your weaknesses.

 “I used to walk into a room full of people and wonder if they liked me.
 Now I wonder if I like them.” -Anonymous.

 People tend to believe that something is true because the majority of people think it's true.
 Our brains evolved for the last 200,000 years to aid and protect us, and being part of the herd accomplished that goal.
 When we lived in caves, being part of the herd increased our chances of survival and gave us a sense of security.